rsdoiel/antennaApp/antenna.1.md

 : Add the feed collection name by COLLECTION_FILE to your Antenna configuration.
 A COLLECTION_FILE is a Markdown document containing one or more links in a list.
 You can include a short name that will be displayed when the HTML was generated.
-You may also supply a DESCRIPTION associated with the colleciton.
+You may also supply a DESCRIPTION associated with the collection.
 These can also be set in the Front Matter of the Markdown document.

 del COLLECTION_FILE